Medicare FAQs

 No. You are eligible for Medicare at age 65 regardless of whether or not you're receiving Social Security income.

 Medicare Part C, also known as Medicare Advantage plans, are available through private insurance companies that contract with Medicare to provide Medicare Part A and Part B benefits.
-Most Medicare Advantage plans include Part D outpatient prescription drug coverage and they often include extras like vison, hearing, dental and fitness benefits.
+Most Medicare Advantage plans include Part D outpatient prescription drug coverage and they often include extras like vision, hearing, dental and fitness benefits.

 Medicare Part D outpatient prescription drug coverage is optional and helps pay for prescription drugs.
 It is available through private insurance companies to anyone enrolled in Medicare Part A or Part B. You can enroll through a stand-alone prescription drug plan (PDP) or a Medicare Advantage plan that includes Medicare Part D, known as an MA-PD.